-Our board of directors is currently comprised of nine directors: Richard A. Baker, Mark Burton, Michael J. Indiveri, Edward H. Meyer, Lee S. Neibart, Charles J. Persico, Laura H. Pomerantz, Stuart A. Tanz and Eric S. Zorn.
+Our board of directors is currently comprised of eight directors: Richard A. Baker, Michael J. Indiveri, Edward H. Meyer, Lee S. Neibart, Charles J. Persico, Laura H. Pomerantz, Stuart A. Tanz and Eric S. Zorn.
 In accordance with our charter (the "Charter") and Amended and Restated Bylaws (the "Bylaws"), each director holds office until our next annual meeting of stockholders and until his or her successor has been duly elected and qualifies, or until the director's earlier resignation, death or removal.

 Upon the recommendation of the Nominating and Corporate Governance Committee of our board of directors (the "Nominating and Corporate Governance Committee"), each of our current directors, Messrs.
-Baker, Indiveri, Meyer, Neibart, Persico, Tanz and Zorn, and Ms. Pomerantz, other than Mr. Burton who is not standing for re-election to our board of directors, has been nominated by our board of directors to stand for election as directors by the stockholders at the Annual Meeting to serve until our 2013 Annual Meeting of Stockholders and until their respective successors are duly elected and qualify.
+Baker, Indiveri, Meyer, Neibart, Persico, Tanz and Zorn, and Ms. Pomerantz, has been nominated by our board of directors to stand for election as directors by the stockholders at the Annual Meeting to serve until our 2014 Annual Meeting of Stockholders and until their respective successors are duly elected and qualify.